LangStream/documentation/pipeline-agents/agent-developer-guide/agent-types.md

 Service agents are generic applications that usually do not process streaming data in the scope of a pipeline.&#x20;

-Tipically a Service exposes an API service that can be consumed by external applications.
-For instance you can build your ChatBot UI using a service&#x20;
+Typically a Service exposes an API service that can be consumed by external applications.
+For instance you can build your ChatBot UI using a Service&#x20;

 ### What's next?

-Continue on to Part 2 of the Agent Developer Guide, [Agent Creation.](broken-reference)
+Continue on to Part 2 of the Agent Developer Guide, [Agent Creation.](agent-creation.md)